Pinfire cartridge: Current status

-Although pinfire revolver, rifle, and shotgun cartridges are technically obsolete, as pinfire guns have not been made in any large numbers for nearly a hundred years, enthusiasts of vintage weaponry often make pinfire cartridges from modern materials and shoot their old guns.
+Although pinfire revolver, rifle, and shotgun cartridges are technically obsolete, as pinfire guns have not been made in large numbers since the early 20th century, enthusiasts of vintage weaponry often make pinfire cartridges from modern materials and shoot their old guns.
 Some modern novelty miniature pinfire pistols are manufactured in calibers as small as 2 to 3 millimeters (.0787 to .118 inches) in diameter.
 Although not practical weapons, they use pinfire ammunition because the caliber is too small for centerfire or rimfire.
-Antique pinfire firearms and cartridges are available on the collector market and modern reloading kits exist which contain specialized cartridges which can be hand loaded, though the process is far more complex than for centerfire cartridges.
+Antique pinfire firearms and cartridges are available on the collector market and modern reloading kits exist which contain specialized cartridges which can be hand loaded, though the process is far more complex than loading rimfire or centerfire cartridges.